devnull-cz/c-prog-lang/modules/arrays-and-functions.md

 # Arrays and functions

-Arrays in C are not a first class object, rather it is a composition of elements.
+Arrays in C are not a first class object, rather it is an aggregation of elements.
+An array is one type of an *aggregate type*, see
+#module c99-standard.md C99 spec 6.2.5 Types (paragraph 21)
+for more information.

 An array **cannot be returned from a function**.
 A pointer to an array can be but more on that later.